near/NEPs/specs/RuntimeSpec/Fees/Fees.md

 - unused gas is refunded in `generate_refund_receipts`.

 Inside `VMLogic`, the fees are tracked in the `GasCounter` struct.
 The VM itself is called in the `action_function_call` inside `Runtime`.
-When all actions are processed, the result is send as a `VMOutcome`, which is later merged with `ActionResult`.
+When all actions are processed, the result is returned as a `VMOutcome`, which is later merged with `ActionResult`.

 # Example